 Touching History Mobile Museum brings the Washington County Museum right to your classroom, community center or neighborhood group.
 Choose from seven informative, educational and entertaining presentations on major topics of local history, all taught by experienced, professional educators.
 Using a kit of artifacts from the Museum’s collection, presenters demonstrate how the objects were used and explain them in the context of the lives of the people who used them.

 Explore the lives of the indigenous people of the Tualatin Valley, the Atfalati branch of the Kalapuya tribe.
-Students learn how the Atfalati dressed, what they ate and where they lived.
-In addition, students get to handle furs, stone tools, baskets and try their hand at a traditional craft.
+Learn how the Atfalati dressed, their customs, what they ate, and where they lived.
+See—and touch—furs, stone tools, baskets, and more.

-The “Wapato Lowlands” – the region on the lower Columbia River with Sauvie Island at its heart – was once one of the richest, most densely settled areas north of Mexico.
-This presentation explores the Chinook’s way of life.
-Students learn native Chinook trade language, called “Wawa,” play a traditional game and investigate artifacts.
+The “Wapato Lowlands” – the region on the lower Columbia River with Sauvie Island at its heart – was once one of the richest, most densely settled areas north of Mexico and the home of the Chinook people.
+Practice words of the Chinook trade language and investigate artifacts.

 Learn who traveled the emigrant trails and why.
-Students play a critical thinking game to decide what was necessary to pack and what had to be left behind.
-By participating in their own journey West, students learn about the hardships and responsibilities children and adults faced on the Oregon Trail.
+How did they decide what to take and what to leave behind?
+What factors played a role in who survived and who didn’t?
+Explore the hardships and responsibilities children and adults faced on the Oregon Trail.

 When Lewis and Clark pushed their boats into the Missouri River in May of 1804, the Corps of Discovery was launched.
-Students examine the methods and tools of travel and navigation, discover flora, fauna and the native Americans encountered.
-They also consider the contributions this expedition made to the United States.
+Examine the methods of travel and tools of navigation.
+Discover flora, fauna and learn about the Native Americans Lewis & Clark encountered on this historic trek across America.

-This presentation highlights the root beginnings of migrant labor in the United States.
+In 1942, faced with a labor crisis, the United States turned to Mexico for help.
+The Bracero Program was born.
 While American men were fighting in WWII, the Braceros traveled to Oregon and other states, under a treaty with Mexico, to help farmers bring in their crops.
-Learn the history of the Braceros program and how it helped shape Washington County.
-Students use Spanish vocabulary, handle artifacts and learn about crops.
+Trace the migration of a Bracero, examine historic photographs and investigate artifacts.